Pork Schnitzel - Oktoberfest Dinner

 Fill 3 shallow dishes.
 One with flour, another with eggs and the third with bread crumbs.

 Dip the pounded pork chop into the flour on both sides, then dip into the the egg and lastly into the bread crumbs.
-Repeat until all of the pork chops are breaded.
+Repeat until all of the pork chops are breaded on both sides.

 Let the breaded pork chops rest on a cookie sheet for 10 minutes.